Allaman/knowledge.rootknecht.net/pages/01.home/devops/item.md

 !!!
 Automated management of the life cycle of all infrastructure components in their entirety by utilization of methods and best practices from the area of software engineering.

+### Definition

+Infrastructure as Code is an approach of infrastructure automation based on practices already established in classical software development.
+It emphasizes consistent, repeatable routines for provisioning and changing systems as well as their configuration.
+Engineers use and enforce techniques commonly known in the field of software development, such as version control systems, automated testing, deployment orchestration, test driven development, and continuous integration/delivery.
+Therefore, infrastructure is treated as if it is software and data.

+### Challenges in the Cloud Age

+1. Server Sprawl[^2]
+2. Configuration Drif
+3. Snowflake Servers
+4. Fragile Infrastructure
+5. Automation Fear
+6. Erosion

 [^1]: Better known examples for SaaS solutions are Gmail or Office365
+[^2]: According to "Infrastructure as Code - Managing Servers in the Cloud" by Kief Morris - an excellent book